M-ZubairAhmed/M-ZubairAhmed/src/posts/05-setting-up-webpack-for-react-project-doesnt-have-to-be-scary/index.md

 Communities around react, webpack etc are huge, as such we have some very powerful support libraries, plugins to work with.
 Let see what more we could do with the above setup

-- [ ] We could add [seperate webpack config](https://webpack.js.org/configuration/#use-different-config-file) for production use.
+- [ ] We could add [separate webpack config](https://webpack.js.org/configuration/#use-different-config-file) for production use.
 - [ ] Add more webpack plugins as required such as one for [copying assets folder](https://webpack.js.org/plugins/copy-webpack-plugin/#root), [minimizing css files](https://webpack.js.org/plugins/mini-css-extract-plugin/#root), [adding global constants](https://webpack.js.org/plugins/define-plugin), [optimizing the build](https://webpack.js.org/configuration/optimization/#root).
 - [ ] Have webpack [code split](https://webpack.js.org/guides/code-splitting/#root) with split chunks.
 - [ ] Have [resolved path](https://webpack.js.org/configuration/resolve/#root) to our source file, so we can directly import like we do for node_modules.